top of page

 Dems: "Shut up, it was obviously the cishetero Latinx and male African-American's misogynoir and rejection of intersectional transgender policies that are to blame."

-People are sick of identity politics and woke woo infecting all parts of big government and big business, and being extended over the whole of society.
+People are sick of identity politics infecting all parts of big government and big business, and being extended over the whole of society.
 And they are sick of being told that they are a bigot if they argue against men invading women’s spaces and sports.
 And they cleave to biological reality, and social reality, and reality as such, as against those who believe in the power of language to invert and invent.

 People are sick of the endless of waves of unchecked and undocumented fighting age males flooding across the border - not knowing who they are, or what their true objectives may be.